block-wallet/extension/docs/convention.md

 ```"feat: add ability to view most popular posts"```

 ### fix
 The fix: tag should be used to identify any bug fixes to production code.
-This includes any fix that would effect the enduser, not the build process.
+This includes any fix that would affect the enduser, not the build process.

 Example